Frugal Living Tips To Live More And Spend Less

 Nowadays, the Dollar Store, and different versions of it, are a great place to do your frugal shopping.
-You can find groceries there, as well as home and decor and small appliances.
+You can find groceries there, as well as home decor and small appliances.
 I spent $18 for a large, non-stick skillet that has lasted as long as the All-Clad skillet I got for Christmas 2 years ago.
 And believe me, that All-Clad cost far more than $18!

 Consignment stores are my favorite place to find seasonal clothes.
 Children outgrow their clothes quickly, so you can find great items for the kids on consignment.
 The clothes were not worn enough to get worn out.
-I even find great clothes for me!
+I even find great clothes for myself!

 Frugal Travel – Plan Ahead to get the Best Discounts

 Frugal travel is one of the most difficult aspects to manage in frugal living.
 Even the most well-planned staycation gets stale, and you just have to get out of town.
 Holidays may be especially difficult.
 Plan a holiday trip ahead of time and get significant discounts on airfare and rental cars.